-In my thirty-plus years as a Family Law attorney, I have found that the predominant and most destructive emotion among parties to a divorce or custody case is FEAR.
+In all our years of practicing Family Law, we have found that the predominant and most destructive emotion among parties to a divorce

 Fear is a primal human emotion.
 It comes into play when we feel threatened – and when a marriage is crumbling and people are considering divorce, there is plenty to feel threatened about: “How am I going to survive without my spouse’s income?
 Do I have to give her half of my money and property?”
 “Will he be able to take proper care of the children when I am no longer there to supervise?”
 “Who gets to stay in the house?”
 “What will happen when my spousal support ends?” . . .

 It’s no wonder why people are fearful – when a marriage is unraveling, both the husband and wife face a scary and uncertain future, and so do the children.
 Add to that the adversarial nature of a court proceeding, and you have a very combustible mix.
 All it takes is one little spark to ignite a raging fire.

 When people are feeling out of control and not communicating (as is the case with most divorcing couples), the fear that is building up inside them can easily morph into another human emotion – ANGER – and that anger can manifest itself in any number of ways: Discussions can deteriorate into shouting matches; a spouse can “shut down” and become unwilling to talk; a person can become obstinate and unreasonable; or one spouse may seek to hurt or punish the other.
 Anger can lead to territorial battles over money or property, or even time with the children.